First Produced By: Peter Kahl

 Click here to contribute feedback

-The Increased Melanism Gene is a dominant mutation founded by Peter Kahl in 2007.
+Kahl Albino is a recessive mutation founded by Peter Kahl in 1992.

-The tail follows the same colouration as the rest of the body.
+The tail follows the same coloration as the rest of the body.

 No known proven lines